 Patricia Byrne is a writer who lives in Limerick, Ireland.

-Her narrative nonfiction book The Veiled Woman of Achill was published by the Collins Press in 2012.
-It is the story of an atrocity on Achill Island in the west of Ireland in 1894.
+Her narrative nonfiction book The Veiled Woman of Achill is published by the The Collins Press, Ireland.
+It tells the story of an atrocity on Achill Island in the west of Ireland in 1894.
 An English landowner, Agnes MacDonnell, was brutally attacked and her home – the Valley House – burnt.
 Agnes survived but was so disfigured that she wore a veil in public for the rest of her life.

 James Lynchehaun was convicted of the crime and sentenced to life in prison.
 However, he escaped custody twice, won a ground-breaking legal case in the United States when he successfully resisted extradition, and became a folk hero.
 John Millington Synge visited north Mayo in 1904/1905 and decided to locate his drama, The Playboy of the Western World, in the area; James Lynchehaun was one of his influences in constructing the character of Christy Mahon.
 Agnes MacDonnell lived on in Achill and, in 1923, was found dead with a wine glass at her feet.
 James Lynchehaun died in Scotland in 1937.